 Circling the southern coast of Africa, it changed course east and, taking advantage of the strong Antarctic winds, further north-east.
 After a month in the open sea, he came across a place he called St. Blaise Bay (later Mossel Bay).
 The Portuguese expedition reached its furthest point on March 12, 1488, when it reached Kwaaihoek next to the mouth of the Boesmans River.

-Bartolomeu wanted to continue his journey towards India, but his crew’s revolt due to food shortages forced him to take a return course.
+Bartholomew wanted to continue his journey towards India, but his crew’s revolt due to food shortages forced him to take a return course.
 All officers also voted unanimously to return to Portugal.
-And really it was only on the way back that Dias discovered the Cape of Good Hope, it was May 1488.
-Originally Dias called this place Cape of Storms, but King John II decided to change the name, because it bode well for future trade activities with the East.
-Dias returned to Lisbon in December the same year after almost 16 months away from home.
+And really it was only on the way back that Diaz discovered the Cape of Good Hope, it was May 1488.
+Originally Diaz called this place Cape of Storms, but King John II decided to change the name, because it bode well for future trade activities with the East.
+Diaz returned to Lisbon in December the same year after almost 16 months away from home.

 After his success, the Portuguese for 10 years gave up further exploration of the Indian Ocean, for this they received valuable information from the serving crown of the Portuguese diplomat and traveler, Pero da Covilha, who was sent to India from where he brought useful information for navigators.